← Claude Code Hub

 TL;DR Opus 4.6 includes 1 million context tokens by default on Max, Team, and Enterprise plans — 5x more than before, at no extra cost.
 But more context doesn't mean better results.
 Monitor with /context, compact proactively, and don't let the session degrade.

-Since version 2.1.75, Claude Code uses Opus 4.6 with 1M tokens as the default model.
+Since version 2.1.75, Claude Code uses Opus with 1M tokens as the default model — first Opus 4.6, and since April 2026 Opus 4.7.
 The context window jumped from 200K to 1M — 5x more space before Claude needs to compact.
 This means longer sessions, fewer interruptions, and the ability to work with entire monorepos without fragmenting context.

 But there's a catch: model performance degrades with distant tokens.
 This is known as context drift — the further information sits from the current point in the conversation, the less accurately the model retrieves it.
 Just because you can fill 1M tokens doesn't mean you should.